Hornellsville in Steuben County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by New York State Education Department.

 Other nearby markers.
 At least 7 other markers are within 16 miles of this marker, measured as the crow flies.
-Hornellsville Veterans Memorial (approx. 3.3 miles away); Hurlbut House (approx. 8.1 miles away); The Robert R. McComsey Career Development Center at the Allen-Steinheim Museum (approx. 8.7 miles away); Alumni Hall, Alfred University (approx. 8.7 miles away); This Statue of King Alfred The Great (approx. 8.7 miles away); First House in Canaseraga (approx. 14.6 miles away); Cohocton Valley (approx. 15½ miles away).
+Hornellsville Veterans Memorial (approx. 3.3 miles away); Hurlbut House The Robert R. McComsey Career Development Center at the Allen-Steinheim Museum (approx. 8.7 miles away); Alumni Hall, Alfred University (approx. 8.7 miles away); This Statue of King Alfred The Great (approx. 8.7 miles away); First House in Canaseraga (approx. 14.6 miles away); Cohocton Valley (approx. 15½ miles away).

 Categories. • Abolition & Underground RR • Settlements & Settlers •